topspin/topspin-wordpress/README.md

 # [Changelog](id:changelog)

+## 4.0.3
+* Added the ability to change the default grid thumb size (for narrow or wider templates)

 ## 4.0.2
 * Added the ability to group panels
 * Added the ability to disable the WP admin bar shortcut